fastforwardlabs/blog_deprecated/_posts/2019-05-22-metalearners-learning-how-to-learn.md

 ---

 [Active learning](https://blog.fastforwardlabs.com/2019/04/02/a-guide-to-learning-with-limited-labeled-data.html)
-allows us to be smart about picking the right set of data for which to create labels.
+allows us to be smart about picking the right set of datapoints for which to create labels.
 Done properly, this approach results in models that are trained on less data performing comparatively to models trained on much more data.
 In the world of meta-learning, we do not focus on label acquisition; rather, we attempt to build a machine that learns quickly from a small number of training data.